 Christian M. Theissen

-Based in Frankfurt, Christian is a partner in White & Case's International Arbitration Practice Group.
+Christian M. Theissen is a partner in White & Case's International Arbitration Practice Group.
 Based in Frankfurt, Christian assists clients both with international arbitration and litigation proceedings.
 He specializes in disputes relating to supply contracts, liability issues, sports law, and post-M&A matters.
 Christian's practice is tech-focused and Legal 500 praises his "remarkable expertise in technology-focused industries".

 Acting for the Russian Federation, resisting the enforcement of the +US$50 billion Yukos arbitration award, the largest award in the history of arbitration.

-Representation in contract negotiations related to autonomous driving projects; advising on product liability and other liability risks related autonomous driving.
+Representation of the clients in contract negotiations related to autonomous driving projects; advising on product liability and other liability risks related autonomous driving.

 Representation of several clients in the automotive industry in negotiations and regular state court proceedings in relation to product liability matters as well as contractual damages claims; representation in interim proceedings in order to prevent a suspension of delivery.
 Clients include OEMs as well as suppliers.